← Frameworks

 Knowledge Work as Capital

 Most companies treat knowledge work as an expense.
 Someone does analysis, produces a deliverable, the cost hits the P&L, and that is the end of the story.
-But if that work product is structured, versioned, and connected to a measurable outcome, it stops being a cost and starts being an asset - one that can appreciate over time the way physical capital never does.
+But if that work product is structured, versioned, and connected to a measurable outcome, it stops being a cost and starts being an asset - and on the appreciating side (verifiers, labeled corpora, institutional rubrics) it appreciates through operating use, which almost no other capital asset does.

 # The question that changes allocation decisions